axondeepseg/axondeepseg/docs/_sources/documentation.rst.txt

 Using AxonDeepSeg
 -------------------------------------------------------------------------------

+We provide a simple `Jupyter notebook <https://github.com/neuropoly/axondeepseg/blob/master/notebooks/segmentation_image.ipynb>`_ which explains how to use AxonDeepSeg for segmenting axons and myelin.
+You can directly launch it by using the `Binder link <https://beta.mybinder.org/v2/gh/neuropoly/axondeepseg/master>`_.

 To learn to use AxonDeepSeg, you will need some images to segment.
-If you don't have some, you can download the test data using the instructions in the `Acquisitions` part of this tutorial.
+If you don't have some, you can download the test data using the instructions in the `Data <https://neuropoly.github.io/axondeepseg/documentation.html#data>`_ section of this tutorial.

 Once you have downloaded the test data, go to the extracted test data folder.
 In our case::